 Nowadays, these stuffing envelopes scams are on the internet, abiding by the same concept (but often asking for much more than $12).
 Don’t fall for it!
 The envelope stuffing scheme is one of the oldest work-at-home scams out there and the most common.
 In fact, the FTC, the Better Business Bureau, and the US Postal Service have issued warnings about these scams.

 5. Copy and Paste Jobs

 Jobs that are advertised as link posting positions or copy and paste jobs are scams, period.
 For a small startup fee, scammer companies claim you’ll earn thousands of dollars simply by copying and pasting links to online to classified sites, like Craigslist.
 Supposedly, you’ll earn money as people click on the links, but, in reality, the links you’re posting are SPAM and are generally marked as such.
 So you never earn any money.
 Plus, this so-called job contributes to the overwhelming amount of litter/SPAM that’s already on the internet.
 Avoid copy and paste jobs — they will never yield positive results.

 6. Pyramid Schemes

 Often pyramid schemes can be disguised as multi-level-marketing (MLM) opportunities, but don’t be fooled.
 A pyramid scheme rarely results in a real product sold.
-Participants in pyramid schemes are often asked for an enrollment fee up front; however, there's no real product or service.
-With pyramid schemes, individuals make money by enrolling more participants into the scheme, not by selling an actual product.
+Participants in pyramid schemes are often asked for an enrollment fee upfront; however, there’s no real product or service.
+With pyramid schemes, individuals make money by enrolling more participants in the scheme, not by selling an actual product.

 7. Rebate Processing